Investors prepare for more market swings as virus spreads in the U.S.

 Investors have cheered moves by the Federal Reserve to add liquidity to markets and promises of fiscal support from the U.S. government, with markets ripping higher on Friday as President Donald Trump declared a national emergency.

+U.S. Treasury Secretary Steven Mnuchin told “Fox News Sunday” the cost of a coronavirus aid package will likely be “significant but not huge.”

-The central bank is expected to announce an interest rate cut of at least three quarters of a percentage point, with financial markets predicting the Fed will be forced to cut to zero by April to boost the economy.
+The Fed is expected to announce an interest rate cut of at least three quarters of a percentage point this week, with financial markets predicting the Fed will be forced to cut to zero by April to boost the economy.

+Some investors are looking for value in the wake of the market’s big drop.

+Analysts at BTIG believe the time is right to step in to some of the market’s hardest-hit areas including financial stocks, which they said could benefit from lower interest rates.

 Retail investors appear to be somewhat more optimistic than their institutional counterparts, a poll by wealth management research firm Spectrem Group showed.